alarm-redist/fifty-states/analyses/NY_leg_2020/doc_NY_leg_2020.md

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 5.0%.
+For New York's lower house, to preserve the cores of prior districts, we use the previous SHDs in the counties argument, which limits splits of prior districts during simulation.

 ## Data Sources
 Data for New York comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).

 ## Pre-processing Notes
 Islands are connected to their nearest point on land.
-(To preserve the cores of prior districts, we merge all precincts which are more than two precincts away from a district border, under the 2010 plan.
-Precincts in counties which are split by existing district boundaries are merged only within their county.)
+For New York's upper house, to preserve the cores of prior districts, we merge precincts that are not adjacent to a district boundary under the 2010 plan.
+Core groups are merged within counties.

 ## Simulation Notes
 We sample 10,000 districting plans for New York's lower house across 5 independent runs of the SMC algorithm.
-We then thinned the number of samples to 10,000.
+We impose a county-split constraint and increase the number of merge-split proposals per SMC step.
-No special techniques were needed to produce the sample.

-We sample 10,000 districting plans for New York's upper house across 5 independent runs of the SMC algorithm.
+We sample 10,000 districting plans for New York's upper chamber across 5 independent runs of the SMC algorithm.
-We then thinned the number of samples to 10,000.
+We impose county- and municipality-split constraints and increase the number of merge-split proposals per SMC step.
-No special techniques were needed to produce the sample.